-- Factual information can be defined as accurate data from sources such as: - Prior knowledge, including information from pre-incident planning Site-specific risk information (SSRI), tactical plans, business fire safety and site visits/inspections.
-See the Operations guidance for further information. - Reliable sources, such as information from a responsible person, the owner/occupier of a building, a building engineer or other agencies - Directly observed information time of day, temperature, weather conditions, signs and symptoms of flashover or backdraught. - Topography
+- Factual information can be defined as accurate data from sources such as: - Prior knowledge, including information from pre-incident planning Site-Specific Risk Information (SSRI), tactical plans, business fire safety and 7.2d visits/inspections.
+See the Operations guidance for further information. - Reliable sources, such as information from a Responsible Person (or appointed competent person), the owner/occupier of a building, a building engineer or other agencies - Directly observed information time of day, temperature, weather conditions, signs and symptoms of flashover or backdraught. - Topography